docarray/docarray/docs/advanced/document-store/benchmarking.md

 # Benchmark

-The script `scripts/benchmarking.py` benchmarks DocArray's supported Document Stores in 6 different operations:
+The script `scripts/benchmarking.py` benchmarks DocArray's supported Document Stores on 6 different operations:
 * Create: Index Documents in the Document Store.
 This operation uses `DocumentArray.extend` which inserts new Documents in the storage.
 * Read: Retrieve Documents from the Document Store by ID.
 * Update: Update Documents within the Document Store by ID.